Skip to contents

 Within the .Renviron file, the environment variables will be written in this manner:

-You may choose to edit .Renviron directly, by replacing the paths with the new Python installation you would like to use.
-The RETICULATE_MINICONDA_PATH may also be safely removed if a non-conda Python library is to be used instead.
-Alternatively, users may choose to completely remove the .Renviron and define the path as described in section 3a.
+To swap with another Python environment, users may choose to edit .Renviron directly, by replacing the paths with the Python installation they would like VertexWiseR to use instead.
+The RETICULATE_MINICONDA_PATH may also be safely removed if a non-conda Python library is to be used.
+Alternatively, users may choose to completely remove the .Renviron and redefine the path as described in section 3a.

 References: